bwuzhang/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the second code cell of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

+![alt text][car]
-![alt text][image1]
+![alt text][non-car]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YUV` color space and HOG parameters of `orientations=15`, `pixels_per_cell=(8, 8)`, `cells_per_block=(2, 2)` and `spacial_bin=32`:

+![alt text][hog_feature]
+![alt text][feature1]
+![alt text][feature2]
-![alt text][image2]
+![alt text][feature3]
 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and see how they worked in the SVM training.
+Then I selected parameters with the best performance.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM in part 3.
+I used 7500 images for both car and non-car categories for balanced training.
+Spacial features and histogram feature were added to increase the feature space.
+Each concatenated feature was normalized before training.
+And then I evaluated the classifier on 2760 test images.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The code for sliding window can be found in part 4.
+I manually chose 5 different scales to cover different size of the cars appearing in the images.
+Each scale of boxes were also restricted to a certain vertical location to reduce computation time.
+An example is at below:

-![alt text][image3]
+![alt text][sliding_windows]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Adding more features definitely increased the accuracy of my classifier.
+However this also dramatically increased inference time for each image.
+So I had to choose a low overlap rate for sliding windows, and heavily restrict the amount of area they cover.
 ![alt text][image4]
 ---